bcomnes/node-handbook/README.md

 ### `tl;dr` of using build tools are:

-1. Install and save them as `devDependencies` in your package.json
+1. Install and save them as `devDependencies` in your package.json (e.g. `npm i grunt --save-dev`)
-2. Nail down their project specific use in the `scripts` field.
+2. Nail down the tool's project specific use in the `scripts` field.
 3. Install the accompanying CLI with -g **only** when you feel the need to have it available system wide, and don't ever ask other developers to install a global tool for project specific use cases.

 If a module comes with a `bin`, that ends up in the `.\node_modules\.bin` folder.  `.\node_modules\.bin` shouldn't be in your $PATH.
 When `npm` runs a command out of the `.package.json` `scripts` field, it supplements the search path with `.\node_modules\.bin` so that they are available for use from that interface.